kccjay/pridicament_park/README.md

   1. Use the arrows Up, Down, Left, Right
   2. Press TAB to pause the game
   3. Press X to quit the game and start over
+  4. Press the number keys up to 4 to change the color palette of the game

 ##Fundamentals
 By pressing space at the beginning and end you restart everything in the game.
-You only have five lives no more and no less.
-The green is grass, the grey is concrete and the block is a ghost.
+You only have five lives no more and no less. and the block is a ghost.
 It's a thinker BEWARE.